dineshappavoo/dineshappavoo.com/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+# TO CONFIGURE GITHUB PAGES
+# go to the repo dineshappavoo.com
+# from settings-> pages, add dineshappavoo.com in Custom domain field.
+Please follow the read me section near that field.
+Or you can ask chatgpt.
+You need to add some IP
+# addresses to GODADDY DNS for this to work

+## AUTO GENERATED README BELOW:
 ## Learn More

 To learn more about Next.js, take a look at the following resources: